 If you are still concerned and wish to block or delete cookies then follow the instructions in the tools/customisation section of your browser and also check the internet security section of your hard drive.
 Follow this link to see how to do this for commonly used browsers.
 Please be aware that by blocking “all” cookies the performance of your browser when searching this and other websites may well deteriorate.
 “First Party” cookies are pertinent to this website and aid its use.
 “Third Party” cookies are relevant to other websites obtainable from this website and will not affect the use of this website but may have some impact on their use.

 If you are concerned about the website hosting server and wish to check the Privacy Statement as a visitor to a WordPress hosted site such as this one please use the link in the banner at the bottom of this site – otherwise click on “Close and Accept” (recommended).

 This Privacy Statement was last revised on 11 May 2018 and may be changed at any time but only for good reason.
 You are encouraged to read this Privacy Statement regularly.
 If it is decided to make a significant change to this Privacy Statement, a notice will be posted on the homepage of this website for a period of time after the change is made.

 If it is felt that at any time there is evidence of breach of this Statement the Webmaster must be notified immediately using this website Contact form.
 If this draws no response please contact the Parish Council before taking matters in extreme to the Information Commissioners Office (ICO) by way of their website.

-If you have questions or comments about this Privacy Statement, please use the form in the Contact section on this website to get in touch with the webmaster and data controller (Campbell de Burgh at 29 Briantspuddle, DT2 7HT) or contact any member of the Parish Council.
+If you have any questions or comments about this Privacy Statement, please use the form in the Contact section on this website to get in touch with the Webmaster (and Data Processor) Campbell de Burgh at 29 Briantspuddle, DT2 7HT or contact any member of the Parish Council.